-- Analyzing the patient history that could contribute to blepharitis;
+- Analyzing the patient history that could contribute to blepharitis

-- Extrinsic detection of the eye structure, skin texture, and appearance of eyelashes;
+- Extrinsic detection of the eye structure, skin texture, and appearance of eyelashes

-- Examining the openings of the meibomian gland, base of the eyelashes, and eyelid margins using a bright light;
+- Examining the openings of the meibomian gland, base of the eyelashes, and eyelid margins using a bright light

-- Checking for abnormalities by evaluating the quantity and quality of tears.
+- Checking for abnormalities by evaluating the quantity and quality of tears

 The type of blepharitis can be determined based on the appearance of the eyelid edges.
 If the symptoms frequently exhibited by the patients are mild sticking eyelids, thickened lid margins, and missing/misdirected eyelashes, then the type of blepharitis is said to be Staphylococcal.
-If the patients show mild redness of the eyelids or scales around the base of eyelashes, then it is Seborrheic blepharitis.
+If the patients show mild redness of the eyelids or scales around the base of eyelashes, Seborrheic blepharitis will likely be the diagnosis.
 When the patient is found with blockage of the oil glands in the eyelids, poor quality of tears, and redness of the lining of the eyelids, the type is Meibomian blepharitis.

-If a hard, matted crust is formed on the eyelashes, and while removing these some small sores are formed on the eyelashes that ooze and bleed, it is called Ulcerative blepharitis.
-In this case, patients may experience distortion of the front edges of the eyelids, loss of eyelash, and chronic tearing.
-In severe conditions, the transparent outer portion of the eye that covers the eyeball (cornea) is inflamed.
+If a hard, matted crust is formed on the eyelashes and, while removing these, some small sores are formed on the eyelashes that ooze and bleed, the condition is likely ulcerative blepharitis.
+In this case, patients may experience distortion of the front edges of the eyelids, loss of eyelashes, and chronic tearing.
+In severe cases, the transparent outer portion of the eye that covers the eyeball, which is known as the cornea, is inflamed.

-Blepharitis is comparatively a long-standing condition, and can be treated by the following methods which can be done in the home:
+Blepharitis is comparatively a long-standing condition and can be treated by the following methods which can be done in the home: